 Map showing TGS seismic coverage offshore Mozambique

-The Mozambique Channel covers an area of approximately 170,000km2, and it extends between the Zambezi Delta in the south and the Rovuma Basin in the north.
+The Mozambique Channel covers an area of approximately 170,000 km2, extending between the Zambezi Delta in the south and the Rovuma Basin in the north.
 The Jurassic rifting and the separation of the Gondwana transitioned to drift and tectonic quiescence through the Cretaceous during the opening of the Indian Ocean.
 The north of the Angoche Basin is dominated by Davie Ridge transform structures, with north to south orientation

 Figure: contourites are steering channel distribution.
 Zoom in: stacking channels.

-The multidisciplinary Prospectivity Report, carried out by TGS in partnership with Schlumberger, is based on new 2D seismic data acquired in 2018 and better constrains the hydrocarbon prospectivity and associated geological framework of the basin.
-The dataset consists of 20,000km of 2D seismic over the Angoche basin, in the Mozambique Channel.
+The multidisciplinary Prospectivity Report, carried out by TGS in partnership with Schlumberger, is based on new 2D seismic data acquired in 2018 and better constrains the basin's hydrocarbon prospectivity and associated geological framework.
+The dataset consists of 20,000km of 2D seismic over the Angoche basin in the Mozambique Channel.

-The Study is based on an integration of seismic interpretation combined with petroleum systems modeling and play mapping to validate the key elements for the formation of the basin and the establishment of robust petroleum systems.
+The study is based on an integration of seismic interpretation combined with petroleum systems modeling and play mapping to validate the key elements for forming the basin and establishing robust petroleum systems.
 Petroleum system modeling indicates multiple working petroleum systems with Turonian and Eocene deepwater sands offering the highest chance of success.
 These results validate and strengthen the conjectures originally made using seismic imaging and comparisons with analogues.

 The Basin Modelling, performed over several transects in the Angoche Basin, shows source mature source rocks to varying degrees ranging in age from Mid Jurassic to Early Cretaceous.
-Each identified source rock has a different distribution and maturity throughout the Angoche Basin, providing a very diversified, complex, and effective source rock system, mature both for oil and gas.
+Each identified source rock has a different distribution and maturity throughout the Angoche Basin, providing a very diversified, complex, and effective source rock system for both oil and gas.

-The PLay Maps also take the source rock expulsion timing and the trap formation timing into account.
+The Play Maps also consider the source rock expulsion timing and trap formation timing.
 This integration is critical for ensuring that traps are charged.
-‘Low chance of success’ plays and areas should not be discounted but may require additional focused study to analyse local contributing factors.
+‘Low chance of success’ plays and areas should not be discounted but may require additional focused study to analyze local contributing factors.
 Ten plays have been mapped.